How to Plan for DoD Retirement

 Choosing an Advisor

-• Look for advisors with experience in military retirement benefits
+- Look for advisors with specific experience in military retirement planning—they should understand High-3, BRS, TSP, SBP, and TRICARE

 Stay Informed on Policy Changes